operaton/operaton/engine-rest/engine-rest-jakarta/README.md

 Writing Tests
 -------------

-See the `camunda-engine-rest-core` module's README about writing tests and add your test in that module.
+See the `operaton-engine-rest-core` module's README about writing tests and add your test in that module.